hackworthltd/primer-app/README.md

 In development mode, Vite also runs TypeScript and `eslint` when files change, so you'll see warnings and errors in the console where the `pnpm watch` command is running.
 There is sometimes a lag between when the browser reloads and the errors & warnings show up, however.

-Note that if you make changes to one of the app's dependencies (i.e., one of the other packages in the monorepo), this will not be automatically picked up by `pnpm watch` running in the `@hackworthltd/primer-app` package.
-You'll need to rebuild that package separately, at which point the `pnpm watch` command on `@hackworthltd/primer-app` *will* see the changes.
-We used to have a command that could run a `watch` on all of the projects at once, but that only worked with Yarn, so its functionality is now lost.
-You can (clumsily) replicate this by opening 3 shells, one for each project in the repo, and running `pnpm watch` in each, simultaneously.
+#### `pnpm format`

+This runs `prettier --write` on all source files in the project.

+#### `pnpm lint` and `pnpm lint:fix`

+Runs `eslint` on all source files in the project.
+The `lint:fix` variant will also attempt to fix any linting issues.

+#### `pnpm storybook`

+This command builds the project's Storybook, and then serves a local instance of it, which includes support for HMR.
+It will automatically open a browser window.
+This can be disabled by `pnpm storybook --no-open`.

+#### `pnpm build`

+This command builds a production version of the frontend application

+Once you've built the production version, you can then run `pnpm serve` and open [http://localhost:5000](http://localhost:5000) in a browser to see the production build.
+(Note: `pnpm serve` does not appear to be compatible with Safari on macOS.
+You may need to use Firefox or Chrome to view the production build on this platform.)

+In theory, the local production version of the application should be no different than the `watch` HMR version, so unless you're trying to debug a production issue locally, `pnpm serve` is probably not what you want.

 #### `pnpm generate`

 This command automatically generates Primer API bindings for the frontend application.
 You need only run this whenever you update the `primer-api.json` file, which is generated by our `primer` backend repo.
 See below for more details.

-#### `pnpm lint` and `pnpm lint:fix`

-As the top-level equivalents.

-### The `@hackworthltd/primer-components` package

-This package's name is `@hackworthltd/primer-components`, but it lives in the `packages/primer-components` subdirectory of the repo.

-This package is a component library for the frontend application.
-It is used as a dependency by the `@hackworthltd/primer-app` package, so it is built as a library, rather than a standalone application.
-It also includes a [Storybook.js](https://storybook.js.org) application for rapid component-based development and visual testing.

-The following commands are useful in this workspace.

-#### `pnpm build`

-This command builds a production-ready distribution of the library.
-This will output not only the minified JavaScript for the component library, but also any TypeScript type definitions (`.d.ts` files) for types that the library exports.

-In general, this is probably not a very useful interactive command.

-#### `pnpm watch`

-Note: you may need to do a `pnpm build` on the `@hackworthltd/primer-types` package before this will work.

-This command builds the package in development mode.
-It's only something you'll need to run when you're running the frontend application in `pnpm watch` mode, as well.
-See the instructions for that package for details.

-#### `pnpm storybook`

-This command builds the component Storybook and then serves a local instance of it, which includes support for HMR.
-It will automatically open a browser window.
-This can be disabled by `pnpm storybook --no-open`.

-Note that you'll need to run the corresponding command in the `@hackworthltd/primer-types` package in order for the Storybook to pick up any changes you make to the types in that package.
-We may add a command in the future which does all of this automatically.
+Note that this command is run automatically every time you enter the `nix develop` shell, to help ensure your generated files are up-to-date with the latest API at all times.

 #### `pnpm build-storybook`

 This is the deployment-ready version of the component Storybook, the same as the one we deploy to Chromatic for CI builds (see below).
 You probably won't need to run this command very often.

-#### `pnpm lint` and `pnpm lint:fix`

-As the top-level equivalents.

 #### `pnpm chromatic`

 This command performs a manual Chromatic deployment.
 You should never need to do this (and it probably won't work, anyway, as you likely don't have the necessary credentials to deploy to Chromatic).

-### The `@hackworthltd/primer-types` package

-This package's name is `@hackworthltd/primer-types`, but it lives in the `packages/primer-types` subdirectory of the repo.

-This package contains some low-level types that are compatible with corresponding types in the Primer API.
-It is used as a dependency by both the `@hackworthltd/primer-app` and `@hackworthltd/primer-components` packages, so it is built as a library, rather than a standalone application.

-It's possible this package will eventually go away and be replaced entirely with code that's automatically generated by `orval` from the Primer API OpenAPI spec, but while we're bootstrapping, it's useful as a standalone package.

-The following commands are useful in this workspace.

-#### `pnpm build`

-This command builds a production-ready distribution of the library.
-This will output not only the minified JavaScript for the component library, but also any TypeScript type definitions (`.d.ts` files) for types that the library exports.

-In general, this is probably not a very useful interactive command.

-#### `pnpm watch`

-This command builds the package in development mode.
-It's only something you'll need to run when you're running the frontend application in `pnpm watch` mode, or when running the project's Storybook in HMR mode.
-See the corresponding instructions elsewhere in this README for details.

-#### `pnpm storybook`

-This is a convenient alias for the `pnpm watch` command.

-#### `pnpm lint` and `pnpm lint:fix`

-As the top-level equivalents.

 ### Running package scripts & commands